BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_types.html.md

   Number.Bool
 ```

 Inkling supports built-in symbolic names for number types that correspond to integer and floating-point types commonly found in other typed languages.
-These are shortands for constrained number types.
+These are shorthands for constrained number types.

 These types make use of the built-in namespace `Number`, which must be referenced somewhere in the program with a `using` statement.